RickApple/cconstruct/README.md

 ## TODO

+- For custom commands it would make things more readable if ${input_file} and ${output_file} etc were supported [MacOS]
+- Remove some of the conversions between filename, and clarify what path is what path.
+It's a bit of a mess, especially for VS2019.
 - Compile for Itanium, 32bit and 64bit to check for errors.
 - reference post build actions relative to where? check and document
 - have option to create project to debug cconstruct binary?